golluroSICKAG/CSK_Module_Fieldbus/README.md

 # CSK_Module_Fieldbus

-Module to provide fieldbus communication functionality.
+Module to provide field bus access.
+This API is intended for field bus slave devices and allows them exchange data with a PLC.
+It currently only implements PROFINET and EtherNet/IP.

 ![](./docu/media/UI_Screenshot.png)